Litauen/docs.bannerlordmodding.lt/modding/crashes.md

 ??? failure "DefaultMapWeatherModel - GetWeatherEventInPosition - WeatherAudioTick - TickVisuals"

+    Usually crash when going to the very edge of the map.

-    REASON: Marked 'Use Dynamic Weather Effects' without the a flowmap.
-Maybe map is not a square.
+    REASON: Marked 'Use Dynamic Weather Effects' without the a flowmap.<br>
+    OTHER REASONS: Maybe map is not a square.
 Maybe flowmap is not 1024x1024.

     ![](/pics/202402032219.png)

+    ??? abstract "If nothing helps, use this patch:"
+        ``` cs
+        [HarmonyPatch(typeof(DefaultMapWeatherModel), "GetWeatherEventInPosition")]
+        public class DefaultMapWeatherModel_GetWeatherEventInPosition_Patch
+        {
+            // Create a field reference for accessing the private _weatherDataCache field in DefaultMapWeatherModel
+            private static readonly AccessTools.FieldRef<DefaultMapWeatherModel, MapWeatherModel.WeatherEvent[]> _weatherDataCacheRef =
+                AccessTools.FieldRefAccess<DefaultMapWeatherModel, MapWeatherModel.WeatherEvent[]>("_weatherDataCache");

+            static bool Prefix(Vec2 pos, ref MapWeatherModel.WeatherEvent __result, DefaultMapWeatherModel __instance)
+            {
+                // Define the variables that will be passed as out parameters
+                int num, num2;

+                // Use AccessTools to get the private method GetNodePositionForWeather
+                MethodInfo getNodePositionMethod = AccessTools.Method(typeof(DefaultMapWeatherModel), "GetNodePositionForWeather");

+                // Prepare the arguments for the method (since it's expecting out params, you should use a reference array)
+                object[] methodArgs = new object[] { pos, null, null };

+                // Invoke the method using reflection
+                getNodePositionMethod.Invoke(__instance, methodArgs);

+                // Extract the results from the out parameters
+                num = (int)methodArgs[1];
+                num2 = (int)methodArgs[2];

+                // Calculate the index
+                int index = num2 * 32 + num;

+                // Access the private _weatherDataCache field using the field reference
+                var weatherDataCache = _weatherDataCacheRef(__instance);

+                // Check if the index is out of bounds
+                if (index >= weatherDataCache.Length || index < 0) // Use array length for safety
+                {
+                    // Return WeatherEvent.Clear and skip the original method
+                    __result = MapWeatherModel.WeatherEvent.Clear;
+                    return false;
+                }

+                // Otherwise, return the cached weather data and skip the original method
+                __result = weatherDataCache[index];
+                return false;
+            }
+        }
+        ```

 ---